Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 In August 2001, Mercedes introduced the world's first production brake-by-wire electronic brake system on the Mercedes-Benz SL500.
 Here's what Mercedes said about their new system:

-"The company that invented ABS (Anti-Lock Brakes), traction control and ESP (Electronic Stability Control) will launch the world's first production car equipped with an electronic brake system, which provides faster, more sure-footed brake response, especially in emergencies.
+"The company that invented ABS (Anti-Lock Brakes), traction control and ESP (Electronic Stability Control) is launching the world's first production car equipped with an electronic brake system, which provides faster, more sure-footed brake response, especially in emergencies.